m0nkey-d-fluffy/ClusterKiller/README.md

 - Try reloading Discord (Ctrl+R)
 - Check console for detailed error messages (enable Verbose Logging)

+### Multi-device not working
+- **Ensure your BetterDiscord client is running** - the plugin must be active to detect commands
+- Check that the plugin is enabled in BetterDiscord settings
+- Look for console logs: `"Detected !killgroup message from own account in channel..."`
+- Check for: `"Message deleter loaded successfully"` in console on startup
+- If deletion fails, check console for deletion errors

 ### Command not working
 - Make sure you're using the correct format: `!killgroup @username`
+- The `@username` must be a valid mention (autocomplete should work)
 - The plugin must be enabled in BetterDiscord settings
 - Check console logs for errors (F12 → Console tab)
 - Look for detailed logging showing bot message detection and group ID parsing